jkallini/Instagram/README.md

 - [x] The user can open the camera roll to upload a profile picture.
 - [x] The photos on a user's profile are displayed in a grid layout.
 - [x] Comments within a post's details view have a relative timestamp.
+- [x] Tapping on a comment's username or profile photo goes to that user's profile page.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):